tdshap/markdown-helper/README.md

 Once those files are created, they will be placed into `ads/packages/fast-ads/dist/*`.

 ## ESI Server
-Fast-ads loads it’s scripts through ESI tags pulled in from fastly.
+Fast-ads loads its scripts through ESI tags pulled in from fastly.
 Since there is no fastly when developing locally, we built an ESI server that proxies a port, and replaces ESI tags with local files.
-The ports it proxies to/from and the files it serves are all configurable from the `defaults.yaml` file in the [root](https://github.com/CondeNast/ads/blob/master/packages/esi-server/defaults.yaml).
+The ports it proxies to/from and the files it serves are all configurable from the `defaults.yaml` [file](https://github.com/CondeNast/ads/blob/master/packages/esi-server/defaults.yaml).

 #### default.yaml
 ```yaml